 I have a lot of couples ask if they can do some pictures with their dog(s) on their wedding day.
-I end up photographing a lot of pups (both at engagements and at weddings!) and yet, ironically, I don’t have any pets of my own!
-When it comes to photographing dogs, while I don’t have any experience as a pet owner, I do have a lot of experience as a photographer and I rely heavily on that to get the best reactions from both the animal(s) and the humans.
+I end up photographing a lot of pups both at engagements and at weddings and it’s always so fun, a bit wild, and wonderfully memorable!
+When it comes to photographing dogs, while I don’t have any experience as a pet owner myself, I do have a lot of experience as a photographer and I rely heavily on that to get the best reactions from both animals and humans.

 Here are 5 tips if you plan on having your dog in your wedding photos: